The Journey So Far…

 - The new workshops will be larger, have higher capacity, additional services, and can be combined into one very large space.

-- In Transit Unframed, Drawings and Public Moments, closing 29 March 2018, are the final exhibitions currently scheduled before works commence.
+- Matter and Spirit, Iteration and Tree Corridor, closing 27 May 2018, are the final exhibitions currently scheduled before works commence.

 - During 2018 and until we open the completed Arts Centre, we will be partnering to present exhibitions around Canberra.